History of the Longhouse

 2015 marked the Longhouse's 20th anniversary, year-long programing included workshops, performances and events, to honor a milestone in the history of the Longhouse and pay respect to the work of its community.

 The Longhouse continues to promote Indigenous arts and cultures through a wide variety of programs.
+In 2014 the Longhouse received the Governor's Arts and Heritage Award in recognition of its significant contributions to the arts and cultural traditions of Washington State.

 For nearly twenty years, the mission of the “House of Welcome” Longhouse Education and Cultural Center at The Evergreen State College has been to promote Indigenous arts and cultures.
 In the beginning, we focused on six local Puget Sound tribes and their artists.
 Today, we work with Indigenous artists throughout the Pacific Northwest, as well as nationally, and with other Indigenous peoples along the Pacific Rim.